walkerRnD/codebuff/README.md

 ## Setting Up Locally

-If you want to set up Manicode for local development:
+If you want to set up Codebuff for local development:

 1. Clone the repository and navigate to the project directory.